 There are endless adorable baby Christmas photo ideas for twins on Pinterest.
-There are the two onesies, that each spells one-half of the word “Noel.”
+There are the two onesies that each spell one-half of the word “Noel.”
 There are also onesies that say naughty and nice.
 And of course, if you’re lucky enough to have triplets or more, there are onesies or shirts that each say “ho.”
 One onesie alone is just strange but all lined up you get “ho, ho, ho!”
-Santa would be proud.
+Santa would be proud!

 Baby and Dog Christmas Photo Ideas

 There aren’t many Christmas photos on Instagram of babies and dogs together.
 But there are a ton of Christmas dog photos.
-So why not put the two together?
+Why not put the two together?
 One of the cutest ideas on Pinterest is dressing your dog and your baby up in matching Christmas pajamas.
-There’s almost nothing cuter than a dog in people clothes.
-Second only to a baby or toddler in their pajamas.
+There’s almost nothing cuter than a dog in people clothes, second only to a baby or toddler in their pajamas.

 Family Christmas Photo Ideas with Baby

-The best family photos with baby have to be the ones that represent Baby’s first Christmas.
-Like a photo of mom and dad sitting by the tree while baby opens their first present from Santa.
-And of course, Dad has to get dressed up like Santa.
-And if you’ve got a big family, there are plenty of creative ways to make your family photos special.
+The best family photos with baby have to be the ones that represent baby’s first Christmas, like a photo of mom and dad sitting by the tree while baby opens their first present from Santa.
+Of course, Dad has to get dressed up like Santa.
+If you’ve got a big family, there are plenty of creative ways to make your family photos special.

 The key to a great family photo session with a baby is to keep it simple.
 The focus of all your photos should be you and your family.
-So keep the outfits and setting simple and not too busy.
+Keep the outfits and setting simple and not too busy.

 Christmas Photo Backdrops

 If you search Christmas photo backdrops on Pinterest you’ll find a lot of creative ideas.
 You’ve already got wrapping paper, bows, ornaments and much more to help you.
-So you can come up with a baby Christmas photo idea with what you already have.
-Or go to the craft store and you’re sure to find plenty of neat stuff to use.
+You can come up with a baby Christmas photo idea with what you already have.
+Go to the craft store and you’re sure to find plenty of neat stuff to use.
 Here are some examples of Christmas backdrop ideas seen on Pinterest.

 - Gold fabric with Christmas ornaments hanging off.